jbcodeforce/rmqtokafka/README.md

 1. Clone the IBM Rabbitmq connector repository: [https://github.com/ibm-messaging/kafka-connect-rabbitmq-source](https://github.com/ibm-messaging/kafka-connect-rabbitmq-source)
 1. Build the jar file of this connector with the dependencies, under the kafka-connect-rabbitmq-source folder using: `mvn clean package`
-1. Copy the generated "with-dependencies" jar file under `kconnect/connectors` folder of this repository.
+1. Copy the generated "with-dependencies" jar file under the `kconnect/connectors` folder of this repository.
 1. Define / review the configuration properties for the connector: `config/connect-distributed.properties`.
 For example verify the connect topic names and kafka bootstrap server URL.
 1. Download the CA certificate (truststore packaging) to access Event Streams deployed on CP4I under the `certs` folder.
 The file is named `es-cert.jks`.
-1. Package the kafka connector with your configuration: `docker build -t ibmcase/rmqk .` The dockerfile is in the kconnect folder and use the /opt/connectors and config folder content.
+1. Package the kafka connector with your configuration: `docker build -t ibmcase/rmqk .` The dockerfile is in the `kconnect` folder and use the `/opt/connectors` and `config` folder content.
 1. Create the expected topics on the Target Kafka cluster:

     ```shell